zoemaj/DCA/README.md

 - **For each folder Z** you have these different folders:
 * **preprocessing-X.Xgaps** where X.X is a float number indicating the percent of max gaps (ex preprocessing-0.1gaps for 10%)

-    * Z-preprocessed-X.Xgaps.csv
+    * preprocessed-X.Xgaps.csv
     * **weights-Y.Y** where Y.Y is a float number indicating the percentage of similarity (ex: weights-0.8 for 80%)

         * weights-Y.Y.txt
-        * **model_MODEL.TYPE-Eepochs** where MODEL.TYPE is "linear, non-linear or mix" and E is an int number for the epochs (ex: model_linear-50epochs)

-            * **Adam-Bbatch** where B is a int number for the batch size (ex: Adam-64batchs)
+        * **model_MODEL.TYPE-Eepochs-Bbatchs/seedS** where MODEL.TYPE is "linear od non-linear", E is an int number for the epochs, B is an int number for the batchs and S an int number for the random choice (ex: model_linear-50epochs-32batchs/seed203).
+Note that is B is not precised it means that it is done with 32 batchs.
-                * Llr-B1beta1-B2beta2-Eepsilon-Wwd-Aamsgrad where L is the learning rate, B1 is beta1, B2 is beta2, E is epsilon, W is the weight decay and A is the amsgrad with T for true and F for false (ex: 0.001lr-0.9beta1-0.999beta2-1e-8epsilon-0wd-Famsgrad)

-            * **AdamW-Bbatch** where B is a int number for the batch size (ex: Adam-64batchs)
-                * Llr-B1beta1-B2beta2-Eepsilon-Wwd-Aamsgrad where L is the learning rate, B1 is beta1, B2 is beta2, E is epsilon, W is the weight decay and A is the amsgrad (ex: 0.001lr-0.9beta1-0.999beta2-1e-8epsilon-0.01wd-Famsgrad)

-            * **SDG-Bbatch** where B is a int number for the batch size (ex: SDG-32batchs)
-                * Llr-Mmom-Ddampening-Wwd-Nnesterov  where L is the learning rate, M is the momentum, D is the dampening, W is the weight decay and N is the nesterov with F for false and T for true (ex with default values: 0.001lr-0mom-0dampening-0wd-Fnesterov)

-            * **Adagrad-Bbatch** where B is a int number for the batch size (ex: SDG-32batchs)
-                * Llr-LDld-Wwd-Ainitaccum-Eeps where L is the learning rate,LD is the learning decay, W is the weight decay, A is the inital accumulator value and E is the epsilon with F for false and T for true (ex with default values:  0.01lr-0ld-0wd-0initaccum-1e-10eps)

-            * **Adadelta-Bbatch** where B is a int number for the batch size (ex: Adadelta-32batch)
-                * Llr-Rrho-Eepsilon-Wwd where L is the learning rate, R is rho, E is epsilon and W is the weight decay (ex with default values: 1.0lr-0.9rho-1e-6epsilon-0wd) default val
+             * model_0,...,model_n,model_average0-n,errors_0,...,errors_n,errors_positions_0,...,errors_positions_n,...
+             * **average-models** couplings only done on the model_average
+             * **average-couplings** couplings and ising done on each models before taken the average and then the frobenius norm
+             * **average-couplings-and-frob** couplings, ising and frobenius norm done on each models before taken the average

+- Additionally you have these different folders:

 * **map**
     * Z.map where Z is the name of the protein
 * **pdb**